-Library Annex: Our library collections have grown from less than 40,000 items to over 100,000 since 1999.
-The current building was not designed to hold that many books, so approximately one-third of the collection is housed in an annex on the ground floor of Robey Hall, across the street.
+Library Annex: Our library collections have grown from less than 40,000 items to over 90,000 since 1999.
+The current building was not designed to hold that many books, so approximately one-third of the collection is housed in an offsite location.
 The material housed there must be retrieved by library personnel.
-To request an item from the annex, please fill out an annex request form either at the circulation desk or online.
+To request an item from the annex, please fill out an annex request form either at the library desk or online.

 Ready reference: These are some of the materials most often needed for quick reference, including dictionaries, style manuals, and so forth.
-They are located on the work table by the copier.
+They are located near the reference desk.
 They do not circulate, although there are often copies of the same books in the main collection which may be checked out.

 Reference: Books in the reference section do not circulate.
 They are for in-library use only.
 They are housed in the short shelves in the center of the first floor of the library and are arranged in LC call number order.
 Inter-shelved reference books circulate unless marked otherwise.

 Reserve: Professors can put certain items on reserve for members of their classes.
-They are kept behind the front desk – books and videos on shelves, other materials in an upright filing cabinet.
+They are kept behind the library desk on shelves.
 Professors set the terms of reserve.
 Some materials can be checked out for two-hour in-library use only.
 Others may only be photocopied, checked out overnight, or checked out for longer periods of time.

 Special collection: Special collection books are those that were published prior to 1900 or that are otherwise of special interest.
 These books are shelved downstairs in the archive room.
 They may be checked out by faculty, and students may check them out with the permission of one of the librarians.

 Named Collections: The organization of the Von Canon Library materials into various named collections helps organize these extensive materials into easily managed and accessible categories.
 Arranging like formatted materials together also helps assure ease in locating these materials for patrons, and helps speed shelving, inventory, and other maintenance tasks.
 Collection names may identify the subject grouping, location, or format of a named collection.
-Named collections within the Von Canon Library include: Archives, Atlas, Equipment, Folio, Front Desk, Genealogy, Oversize, Index-Shelves, Institute-Landrum, Juvenile (also J long and J tall), LDS Pamphlet, Main-Collection, Orson Scott Card, Periodical, Periodical Index, Pop-Fiction, Professional, Rare, Ready-Reference, Reference, Annex, Special Collections and SC-Local, Video, Workroom.
+Named collections within the Von Canon Library include: Archives, Genealogy, Oversize, Institute, Main Collection, Orson Scott Card, Periodical, Pop-Fiction, Rare, Ready-Reference, Reference, Annex, Special Collections and Special Collections-Local, Workroom.

 Computers and Internet

-Von Canon Library provides computers on the main floor and computers on the mezzanine level.
+Von Canon Library provides computers on the main floor of the library.
 The library computers are accessible during all library service hours.
 Staff members are available to assist users in meeting their information needs with the computers.
 The library computers are primarily for student research and writing needs.
-Any patron may be asked to leave the computers to make room for a student who needs to do research.

 The computers in the computer lab are available for patron use when a class is not in session.

 The library’s computers are university assets and must be used in a responsible, ethical and lawful manner.
-Library patrons must comply with local, state, and federal laws (including copyright law), with university codes and policies (see Appendix B), and with applicable contracts including software licenses.
+Library patrons must comply with local, state, and federal laws (including copyright law), with university codes and policies, and with applicable contracts including software licenses.
 Library users are required to observe the following computer-related guidelines: